gastrop0d/Queribus/README.md

 # Queribus
 Queribus is a query dispatcher for Unity.
-It allows you to poll your codebase for numerical sums, boolean composites (ORs/ANDs) or votes.
+It allows you to poll your codebase for numerical collations (sums, min, max), boolean collations (ORs/ANDs) or votes.

 Inspired by [Unibus](https://github.com/mattak/Unibus), which is a great companion to Queribus.